kdcro101/vscode-favorites/README.md

 </p>

 Change group icon color.
-Right-click on group in favoites view and select `Group color`
+Right-click on group in favorites view and select `Group color`